claustres/meanio-tutorial-1/README-en.md

 npm install
 `` `

-> MEAN.IO includes a script (see file * tools / scripts *) performed during the install command that installs the back-end and front-end dependencies of all application modules, so there is no need to run the classic `bower install`
+> MEAN.IO includes a script (see inside * tools / scripts *) ran during the `npm install` command that installs the back-end and front-end dependencies of all application modules, so there is no need to run the classic `bower install`

-Similarly it will be possible (we'll get to that later) to initialize a package (ie a module) application via:
+Similarly it will be possible (we'll get to that later) to initialize an application package (ie a module) via:
 `` `
 mean package package_name
 `` `

-The first thing to do is to create a database with a user with access rights for that use MongoDB shell by running through your administrator account database (configured at installation):
+The first thing to do is to create a database user with access rights, for that use the MongoDB shell by running through your administrator account database (configured at installation):
 `` `
 mongo admin --username root root --password db = db.getSiblingDB ('mean-dev') db.createUser ({user: "mean-dev" pwd "mean-dev", Role: ["ReadWrite", "dbadmin"]}) `` `
-You must then change the default configuration MEAN.IO to use this base and this user, why open the development.js * * * config file in the folder / env * and change the value of the key ** db ** :
+You must then change the default MEAN.IO configuration to use this database and this user, open the **development.js** config file in the folder **/env** and change the value of the key ** db ** :
 `` `javascript
 module.exports = {
   db: 'mongodb: // mean-dev: mean-dev @ localhost: 27017 / mean-dev'
   debug: true,
   ...
 `` `
-To start the server simply run the command `gulp` then log on with your browser at [http: // localhost: 3000 /] (http: // localhost: 3000 /).
-You can create your first user to connect to the application through the entrance * * Join in the menu bar.
+To start the server simply run the command `gulp` then open your browser at [http: // localhost: 3000 /] (http: // localhost: 3000 /).
+You can create your first user account to connect to the application through the *Join* entry in the menu bar.
 At this point you should have two entries available in the menu bar in addition to the menu associated with your profile (see Figure 1).
-To make the user created application administrator using the following command:
+To make the created application user an administrator use the following command:
 `` `
 email@google.com --addRole mean user admin
 `` `